Shafiul-Islam-Shatak/Associate-Pulse/README.md

 After Clone :
 1. install npm
-2. install need do add some key. in .evn.local
+2. have to provide some keys. in .evn.local
 3. Please provide Firebase authentication key
 4. install others dependencies. you can find them from package.json file